What is Shopware? Features, Pricing, Verdict

 Shopware 6.7

 Vue 3, Vite, EAA compliance.
-Biggest update since 6.0 launch.
+Biggest technical update since the 6.0 launch.

 FAQ

 The Community Edition is free and open source.
-Since 2026, a Fair Usage Policy limits free usage to EUR 1 million GMV per year.
-Shops exceeding this must upgrade to a paid plan starting at EUR 600/month.
+Since 2026, Shopware's Fair Usage Policy limits free usage to EUR 1 million GMV per year.
+Shops exceeding this must upgrade to a commercial plan starting at EUR 600/month (Rise edition).

-Shopware is used to build and run online stores.
-It supports B2C and B2B commerce, product catalogs, payment processing, shipping, content marketing, and multi-channel selling.
-It is especially popular for mid-market merchants and B2B companies in the DACH region.
+Shopware is used to build and run online stores for both B2C and B2B commerce.
+It handles product catalogs, payment processing, shipping, content marketing, and multi-channel selling.
+It is especially popular among mid-market merchants and B2B companies in the DACH region.

 Yes.
-Shopware 6 fully supports English (and many other languages) for both the admin panel and the storefront.
-The platform, documentation, and community all operate in English alongside German.
+Shopware 6 fully supports English for both the admin panel and the storefront.
+The platform, documentation, and developer community all operate in English alongside German.
+Multi-language storefronts are supported natively.

-Shopware is a serious ecommerce platform for merchants who want control over their technology stack.
-It is not the easiest platform to set up, and it is not the cheapest to run.
-But for businesses that need open-source flexibility, native B2B capabilities, and a strong ecosystem in the DACH region, it is one of the best options available.
+Shopware is a serious ecommerce platform for merchants who want control.
+Not the easiest to set up.
+Not the cheapest to run.
+But for businesses that need open-source flexibility, native B2B capabilities, GDPR compliance out of the box, and a strong ecosystem in the DACH region, it is one of the best options available in 2026.

 Related Articles